Reception buildings botanical garden Meise

 Development of a new reception concept in a landscape-enhancing architecture

-The strength of the new reception structure lies in the contrast between the horizontal architecture and the verticality of the surrounding trees.
-By developing a low building into an awning structure, interior and exterior spaces merge seamlessly into one another.
+The strength of the new reception structure lies in the contrast between the horizontal architecture and the verticality of the surrounding trees and the imposing Herbarium building.
+By designing the building in a canopy structure, indoor and outdoor spaces flow seamlessly into one another.

-The building is present, yet subordinate to its existing landscape.
-At the same time, new and inviting squares are organised at both entrances, bringing the public domain into the garden.
+The building is present, but subordinate to the existing landscape.
+At the same time, new inviting squares are organised at both entrances, bringing the public domain into the garden.

 The reception structures have different functions.
 There is a tourist reception, a garden shop, a small catering point, a multifunctional hall, guest rooms, the offices for the public and the caretakers’ houses.
 NU architectuuratelier is consciously committed to a smart combination of flexibility, sustainability and far-reaching pragmatism.